mhdr/sc-widgets/ScArc.md

 **int getCurrentGradientColor(float angle)**<br />
 Get the current gradient color by the current draw angle or a reference one.

+- **float getDistanceFromCenter(float x, float y)**<br />
+float getDistanceFromCenter(float degrees)<br />
+Get the distance from center passed an angle or a point.<br />
+If an angle will passed the method find the relative point on the arc and than will calculate the distance from center.

 #### Getter and Setter

 - **get/setAngleStart**  -> float value, default <code>0</code><br />